Here are just a few of the most common questions I

-I did for over 40 years, and still love the work, but I plan on
+I did for some 45 years, and still love the work, but I'm taking a

-taking a break from the Mixmaster and toaster work at the end of 2015,
+break from the Mixmaster and toaster work as of the end of 2018.
+I was

-work, and fell so far behind there hasn't been time for much else.
-So a
+time for much else.
+So a break is needed.

 Q: Do you

 for just under 40 years, but shut down that part of my business in late 2010 due

 to a rough battle with Lyme disease and its lingering, recurring

 Counties of NE PA and need a pro,